IBISAgent: Reinforcing Pixel-Level Visual Reasoning in MLLMs for Universal Biomedical Object Referring and Segmentation: Method

 We further optimize IBISAgent through RL with carefully designed rewards, enabling it to adaptively discover new action strategies and achieve higher-level decision-making, thereby moving beyond the constraints of mimicking the action trajectories learned during SFT.

 \textbf{Dataset Curation.} Unlike $\mathcal{D}_{\text{cold}}$, the RL training data includes only images, GT masks, and QA pairs, without click trajectories or reasoning trace annotations.
-This design encourages the model to autonomously explore and strengthen its pixel-level reasoning ability during RL, thereby achieving stronger generalization beyond supervised imitation.
+This design encourages the model to autonomously explore and strengthen its pixel-level reasoning ability during RL.

-Specifically, we randomly sample image–mask pairs from BioMedParse that are not included in $\mathcal{D}_{\text{cold}}$.
-Following the same QA generation procedure as in the SFT stage, we obtain $562$K VQA instances.
+Specifically, we randomly sample image–mask pairs from the BiomedParseData~\citep{zhao2024biomedparse}.
+Following the same QA generation procedure as in the SFT stage, we obtain $564$K VQA instances.
 In addition, we incorporate widely used biomedical VQA datasets that do not require fine-grained pixel-level reasoning or segmentation.
 This hybrid data composition enables IBISAgent to selectively activate pixel-space reasoning only when necessary.
-In total, $886$K VQA samples are used for RL training, forming the dataset $\mathcal{D}_{\text{rl}}$.
+In total, $888$K VQA samples are used for RL training, forming the dataset $\mathcal{D}_{\text{rl}}$.
 More details of $\mathcal{D}_{\text{rl}}$ are in the Appendix~\ref{sec:RLData}.

 \textbf{Reward Design.} Unlike prior works~\cite{liu2025seg, huang2025sam, yan2025medreasoner, liu2025visionreasoner} that rely on overly simplified, outcome-only reward designs, we introduce a novel, fine-grained, rule-based reward framework that delivers dense feedback throughout the reasoning process.
 This enables the model to develop more efficient and effective decision-making strategies.
 Formally, the reward framework consists of the following components: